What is salt therapy?

 A standard salt therapy session lasts 45 minutes.

 Dedicated kids’ play sessions are offered on Mondays and Thursdays at 4pm.
 Toys, music, and fun activities are provided.
-These sessions start 10 minutes after the hour and last 30 minutes.
+Kids may play in the salt room for up to 45 minutes.

 Yoga and events generally last but are not limited to 1 hour in duration.
 Check your booking for specific details.